 'Anne' yellow fruit, everbearing.

 'Mammoth' red fruit, everbearing, thornless, USDA zones 4-8.

 'Tulameen' red fruit, summer bearing.

-different cultivars to see which ones are successful in zone 9
+Experiment with different cultivars to see which ones are successful in USDA zone 9 in your location.

-Attracts bees, birds and small mammals that eat
+Attracts bees, birds, and small mammals that eat the fruit.

 Toxic / Danger: